torvalds/linux/Documentation/core-api/refcount-vs-atomic.rst

 if a reference for an object was successfully obtained (reference counter increment or addition happened, function returned true), then further stores are ordered against this operation.
-Control dependency on stores are not implemented using any explicit barriers, but rely on CPU not to speculate on stores.
-This is only a single CPU relation and provides no guarantees for other CPUs.
+Control dependency on stores are yest implemented using any explicit barriers, but rely on CPU yest to speculate on stores.
+This is only a single CPU relation and provides yes guarantees for other CPUs.

 Comparison of functions
 =======================

-case 1) - non-"Read/Modify/Write" (RMW) ops
+case 1) - yesn-"Read/Modify/Write" (RMW) ops
 -------------------------------------------

 Function changes: